HugoSbl/TicTacToe/README.md

-## simple Hello word
+## TicTacToe

-This page is made to be used with new projects.

-It includes :
-- NextJs
-- Typescript
-- EsLint
-- CLSX
+A simple TicTacToe app made with Next.JS and TypeScript